jettro/semi-website/_guides/weaviate/current/getting_started.md

 ## Installation

-Warning: The output is quite verbose, for an alternative see [attaching to only the log output of weaviate](#attaching-to-the-log-output-of-only-weaviate).
+Warning: The output is quite verbose, for an alternative see [attaching to only the log output of weaviate](installation/#attaching-to-the-log-output-of-only-weaviate).

 ```bash
 # Download the runtime files (depends on jq and basename)